fl0at/dotfiles/README.md

 Dotfiles
 ========

-Nothing special about this repository: it intends to live in ~, with no symlink or install-script trickery.
+Nothing special about this repository: it intends to live in ~, with no build scripts, special installation procedure, or symlink trickery.

-Where possible, I attempt to be as compatible and low-impact as possible.
-Not only do I aim for POSIX/bourne compatibility and respect of existing environment variables, but I also aim for cross-platform compatibility.
+This set of dotfiles is to be as unobtrusive as possible.
+Environment variables are preserved, and there shouldn't be any issues with hardcoded paths, etc. Use your own file structure, quirks and all!
+I aim for over-the-top POSIX compatibility whenever possible.
+For example, even ``.bashrc`` will run in straight POSIX/bourne shell, other than shopt/bind.
+I also strive for cross-platform friendliness.
 This should be just as happy on OpenBSD, Cygwin, or Mac OS X as anywhere else.
-Feel free to open pull requests for added functionality: even if I live in headless Linux, I want rich support for other platforms and workflows.
-This includes other editors, shells, multiplexers, terminals, and the like.
+Feel free to open pull requests for added functionality!
+Even though I'm a text-only vim-using CentOS Linux kind of guy, I want rich support for other platforms and workflows.
+Mac OS X defaults are especially high on my list of TODOs... :)

 Caveats are noted, and all reasonable attempts are made to test environment-specific functionality before including it.